Addisu87/blogAPI/README.md

 # blogapi
-It is a store api using fastAPI
+It is a blog api using fastAPI